millerdev/pyxt/README.md

 ```

 Save the script in a file, and set the `pyxt.userScript` setting in VS Code.
-Then reload VS Code and open the _XT: Command_ bar to run the new command.
+Then reload VS Code and open the _PyXT: Command_ bar to run the new command.
 VS Code must be reloaded (_Developer: Reload Window_) or restarted to register
 changes if the user script is modified.